-Under the Tyrwhitt family, the castle entered a period of long fall and gradually fell into disrepair.
-Partial renovation began only after a hundred years John Whitlock Nicholl Carne, who bought the castle in 1862.
-Unfortunately, these repairs had little to do with the historical appearance of the castle.
-The next stage of the reconstruction took place in the years 1901-1909, when the new owner, Morgan Williams, made extensive and more thorough renovation, employing well-known architects George Frederick Bodley and Thomas Garner.
-In 1925, the castle was bought by millionaire William Randolph Hearst, who carried out his next reconstruction, making the stronghold similar to a residential mansion.
-He made many changes, transforming the original fragments of the castle.
-Among other bought medieval architectural elements in Great Britain and France and installed them in St. Donats.
-For example, a painted timber ceiling from the church in Boston, or moved ceiling from the refectory of the Bradenstoke monastery from the early fourteenth century.
+During the English Civil War, the Stradlings backed Charles I and for this reason the family lost its importance after war ended.
+However, they kept the castle in St Donats until the death of Sir Thomas Stradling, who was killed in a duel in France in 1738.
+The estate was inherited by his friend Sir John Tyrwhitt, with whom Thomas reportedly made a pact in which each promised the other his inheritance in the event of death.
+Under the rule of the Tyrwhitt family, the castle entered a period of long decline and gradually fell into disrepair.
+Partial restoration was started only after a hundred years by John Whitlock Nicholl Carne, who bought the castle in 1862.
+Unfortunately, these repairs partially destroyed the historical appearance of the castle.
+The next stage of the reconstruction took place in 1901-1909, when the new owner, Morgan Williams, carried out an extensive and more careful renovation, employing famous architects George Frederick Bodley and Thomas Garner.
+In 1925, the castle was bought by the millionaire William Randolph Hearst, who carried out another reconstruction.
+He made many changes, transforming the original parts of the castle and buying medieval architectural elements in Great Britain and France, and then installing them in St Donats (e.g. a painted wooden ceiling from a church in Boston, or a relocated roof truss from the refectory of the Bradenstoke Abbey from the beginning of the 14th century).